VishnuuA/AzureSynapseHealthCare/Observations/README.md

 ## Congratulations on completing Exercise 02.
-You are now ready to move to [Exercise 03 - Patients](/Exercise03-Patients/README.md)
+You are now ready to move to [Patients](/Patients/README.md)